 Nonprofits today use the most secure software to keep their donor information safe from online attacks.
 For example, more organizations are turning to the fundraising software found in Sumac nonprofit CRM due to its trusted PA-DSS certification.

 The CRM’s databases are also hosted on the world-class infrastructures of Amazon Web Services (AWS).
 Of course, the data transferred to this cloud is secured through the highly encrypted Transport Layer Security (TLS) protocol.
+Also, regularly unit testing databases is crucial for security of the system.

 In addition, nonprofits customize this CRM itself to give access to constituents only on a need-to-know basis, which further secures data.
 For example, sensitive information may not be available to caseworkers and is only viewable to administrative staff.